InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 - Actually creating the contribution
 - Polishing and wrapping the gift nicely and presenting it to the host team.

-If your contribution is larger, you'll possibly go through (some) these steps repeatedly as you iterate towards your common goal.
+If your contribution is larger, you'll possibly go through (some) of these steps repeatedly as you iterate towards your common goal.
-It is very likely that as you do this everything will feel more and more naturally - maybe you'll even wonder why you were doing anything else before.
+It is very likely that as you do this everything will feel more and more natural - maybe you'll even wonder why you were doing anything else before.

 ## Preparing to work